Losing momentum in continuous-time stochastic optimisation: Introduction

-Since we consider only one of the $\nabla \Phi_i$ at a time, we significantly reduce the computational cost when discretising the dynamical system.
+{SGD has two main advantages:} Since we consider only one of the $\nabla \Phi_i$ at a time, we significantly reduce the computational cost when discretising the dynamical system.
 Moreover, the perturbation through the randomised sampling in stochastic gradient descent can help to overcome saddle points, see \cite{DanKoh, JinNet}.
-However, as the method is purely gradient-based, we would again expect that the escaping saddle points is slow.
+However, as the method is purely gradient-based, we would expect that the escaping saddle points is still slow. {Saddle points and local minimisers can sometimes be escaped when using momentum-based optimisation methods.} {Here, we replace the gradient flow \eqref{eq_gradient_flow_full}, by the \emph{underdamped gradient flow} given through

-A different way to escape saddle points are momentum-based optimisation methods.
-Intuitively, momentum is used to vault the optimiser out of saddle points and local minimisers.
-The idea of considering momentum in optimisation dates back to the 1960s, when Polyak formulated the \emph{heavy ball method} (\cite{Pol63,Pol64}) in the framework of convex optimisation.
-Here, the aim was to accelerate the convergence of the classical gradient descent.
-Few years later, in his seminal paper \cite{N83}, Nesterov proposed a momentum-based class of accelerated methods for convex problems.
-Finally, the interplay between accelerated methods and dynamical systems is currently an active research field.
-In this regard, we report the important contribution of \cite{SBC}, and the more recent works \cite{ACPR,ShiJord19,ShiJord21,S22}.

-In the next subsection, we give a motivating example where the usefulness of momentum in non-convex optimisation can be observed.
+This dynamical system describes the motion of a ball with mass $m > 0$ constrained to slide on the graph $\bar\Phi$ subject to a constant gravitational field and viscosity friction $\alpha > 0$, see \cite{attouch2000heavy-2} for details.} Intuitively, momentum is used to vault the optimiser out of saddle points and local minimisers.